raghav-mendiratta/raghav-mendiratta/README.md

 I'm a developer focused on building **real-world tools** using Python and Bash.
 - 🧠 Passionate about building scalable tools that solve real problems.
 - ⚡ I specialize in automation, system scripting, and productizing small, sharp utilities.
-- 📊 Love to stack real value skill's so that I can create somthing valuable
+- 📊 Obsessed with stacking high-value skills to build tools that actually help people, agencies and businesses

 ---